ashwnacharya/ashwnacharya.github.io/_posts/2024-01-06-senior-engg-expecations.markdown

 * Baseline qualifying expectations for Senior engineers need to shift from `Unproblematic While Collaborating` to `Proactively and positively Collaborative`.

 ## Disclaimers.
-(My views here are based upon my own lived experience as an Individual Contributor for 16+ years, followed by being an Engineering Manager for the last 2, mostly at large enterprise orgs.
-Almost all of my career so far has been in working in the Indian IT industry, although I am yet to come across any good reasons for the below points to be not true elsewhere.)
+My views here are informed by my own lived experience as an Individual Contributor for 16+ years, followed by being an Engineering Manager for the last 2, mostly at large enterprise orgs.

+Also, it is worth mentioning that almost all of my career so far has been in working in the Indian IT industry, although I am yet to come across any good reasons for the below points to be not true elsewhere.

 ## What is the role of a Senior+ Engineer?